 You’re a monster!
 The most extreme actor transformations in cinematic history

-Tom Hardy fans, hold onto them panties because you’re in for a shock.
+Tom Hardy fans, hold onto them panties.
 Sharing behind-the-scenes pics for his upcoming role as Al Capone in the biographical drama Fonzo, it’s clear the actor is in his most transformative role to date.
 Josh Trank’s biopic takes place ten years into Capone’s prison sentence, where the 47-year-old gangster suffers from dementia and is tortured by his past.

 Unreal, right?
-He’s played some interesting historical figures in the past (hello, Charles Bronson), but none quite so dramatically different as this.
-For more of the same, let’s look back at some of the most incredible on-screen transformations in cinematic history:
+Hardy’s played some interesting historical figures in the past (hello, Charles Bronson), but none quite so dramatically unique as this.
+For more like that, let’s look back at some of the most incredible on-screen transformations in cinematic history.

 Jared Leto (Suicide Squad) has played a smorgasbord of contrasting characters in his time, but the most dramatically different and believable performance has to be his Oscar-winning stint as the HIV-positive transwoman Rayon in Dallas Buyers Club.
 His extreme weight loss was documented by fashion photographer Terry Richardson, who shared jaw-dropping images of the star’s skeletal physique on his website.

 Speaking of extreme weight loss, another dramatic transformation came from Christian Bale (American Psycho) in the 2004 psychological thriller The Machinist.
 Bale dropped more than 60lbs to get into character as an insomniac for the film, and he went to some extremes to get it done.

 “I came up with the absolutely brilliant method of just smoking cigarettes and drinking whiskey to lose weight.
 But then when I tried it once again in my 40s, that didn’t work quite as well.
 I was waking up with heart palpitations and just not feeling right at all.”
 We’re not surprised.

 Johnny Depp – Blow